shubhham786/scraping/redme.md

 To run the program:-
-open the code in visual studio code(vs code)
+>open the code in visual studio code(vs code)

-step 1:- Goto Activity
+1. Goto Activity
-step 2:- open the main.js integrated terminal step3:- type "node main.js"
+2. open the main.js integrated terminal
+3.  type "node main.js"